-We may grant you an exception to the language skills requirement if your health or a sensory or speech disability makes it impossible for you to meet the requirement of at least satisfactory language skills in Finnish or Swedish or in the Finnish or Finland-Swedish Sign Language.
+An exception to the language skills requirement may be granted if your health or a sensory or speech disability makes it impossible for you to acquire the required language skills.

 - hearing or seeing difficulties

 - states of fear.